-- In Surface UEFI menu, choose Exit, and click on Restart Now
+- In the Surface UEFI menu, choose Exit, and click on Restart Now

 To change the alternate system boot order on your Surface Book:

-- Enter Surface UEFI settings as the instructions above.
+- Enter Surface UEFI settings as per the instructions above.

-- In Surface UEFI menu, go to Boot Configuration page as below:
+- In the Surface UEFI menu, go to the Boot Configuration page as below:

 On the “Configure boot device order” page, you can:

-- Rearrange boot order by drag and drop any boot option available on the list.
+- Rearrange the boot order by dragging and dropping any boot option available on the list.

 - Enable or disable any boot option by using the checkbox

-- Remove available boot option permanently by using the trash button.
+- Remove the available boot option permanently by using the trash button.

 Surface Book allows you to disable some of your surface device components and features to meet your specific security requirements.
 You can enable or disable those components by:

-- Access Surface UEFI settings as the instructions above.
+- Access Surface UEFI settings as per the instructions above.

-- In Surface UEFI menu, go to Devices and you will see the following options:
+- In the Surface UEFI menu, go to Devices and you will see the following options: